openshift/enhancements/enhancements/workload-partitioning/wide-availability-workload-partitioning.md

 The design and configuration for any pod modification will remain the same, we simply will allow you to apply partitioning on non single node topologies.

+We will use the global identifier to correctly modify the pod spec with the `requests.cpu` for the new `requests[management.workload.openshift.io/cores]` that are used by the workload partitioning feature.

 ### Performance Profile Controller

-We want to consolidate the current approach to setting up workload partitioning.
-Currently workload partitioning involves configuring CRI-O and Kubelet earlier in the processes as a separate machine config manifest that requires the same information present in the `PerformanceProfile` resource, that being the `isolated` CPU sets.
+Currently workload partitioning involves configuring CRI-O and Kubelet earlier in the processes as a separate machine config manifest that requires the same information present in the `PerformanceProfile` resource, that being the `isolated` and `reserved` CPU sets.
 Because configuring multiple resources with the right CPU sets consistently is error prone, we want to extend the PerformanceProfile API to include settings for workload partitioning.

-We want to simplify the current implementation and apply both of these configurations via the `PerformanceProfile` resource.
+We want to consolidate the current approach to setting up workload partitioning and utilize the changes suggested via the `openshift/installer`.
+When installation is done and workload partitioning is set then from that point on the `kubelet` and `crio` only need to be configured with the desired CPU set to use.
+We currently express this to customers via the `reserved` CPU set as part of the performance profile api.

-We want to add a new `Workloads` field to the `CPU` field that contains the configuration information for `enablePinning`.
-We are not sure where we would want to take workload pinning in the future and to allow flexibility we want to place the configuration in `cpu.workloads`.
+We want to add a new `workloads` field to the `cpu` field that contains a list of enums for defining which workloads to pin.
+This should allow us to expand this in the future if desired, but in this enhancement we will only support `Infrastructure` which defines all of the Openshift workloads.

 ```yaml
 apiVersion: performance.openshift.io/v2